-SCFC currently pays each Director who is not an officer or employee of the Advisor a fee of \$45,000 per annum, plus \$1,000 for each in-person meeting of the board of directors or committee meeting.
-The chairman of SCFC's audit committee and the chairman of SCFC's risk management committee are each to be paid an additional amount not expected to exceed \$10,000 per year.
+SCFC currently pays each Director who is not an officer or employee of the Advisor a fee of \$45,000 per annum, plus \$1,000 for each in-person meeting of the Board of Directors or committee meeting.
+The chairman of SCFC's audit committee and the Lead Independent Director are each to be paid an additional amount not expected to exceed \$10,000 per year.
 Directors do not receive any pension or retirement plan benefits and are not part of any profit sharing plan.
-Interested directors do not receive any compensation from SCFC.
-SCFC has incurred \$87,516 of Directors fees for the six months period ended June 30, 2014.
+Interested Directors do not receive any compensation from SCFC.
+SCFC has incurred \$85,076 of Directors fees for the six months period ended June 30, 2016.